torvalds/linux/Documentation/admin-guide/media/ci.rst

 The CI module support is largely dependent upon the firmware on the cards Some cards do support almost all of the available CI modules.
-There is nothing much that can be done in order to make additional CI modules working with these cards.
+There is analthing much that can be done in order to make additional CI modules working with these cards.

 Modules that have been tested by this driver at present are